Emmotes/ic_spoilers/docs/stoki.md

             "stun_duration": 3,
             "apply_manually": true,
             "off_when_benched": true,
-            "override_key_desc": "Overflow - When Stoki attacks an enemy that she already attacked*, there is a 20% chance the enemy will be stunned for 3 seconds.", "show_bonus": false,
+            "override_key_desc": "Overflow - When Stoki attacks an enemy that she already attacked, there is a $amount% chance the enemy will be stunned for $stun_duration seconds.", "show_bonus": false,
             "show_stacks": false
         },